 Discount Rate.
-The discount rate used to measure the total pension liability as of December 31, 2022 was 7.25%.
+The discount rate used to measure the total pension liability as of December 31, 2023 was 7.18% (down from 7.25% at December 31, 2022).
 The projection of cash flows used to determine the discount rate assumes that employer and employee contributions will be made at the rates agreed upon for employees and the actuarially determined rates for employers.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to pay all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.